saulpierotti/markdown_notebook/BDP.md

 		* It also enables signing of data (nonnrepudiation): I can let others trust that some data came from be by encrypting it with my private key, and showing that it can be decrypted only with my public key
 * Http transmission is in clear, and it uses the TCP port 80 (but it can also be configured to use other ports)
 * Https transmission is encrypted and it uses the TCP port 443 (but can be configured)
+* Since now we saw LDPA and Kerberos for authenthication, and X.509 for htpps access, but these approaches are not suitable for authenticating to Cloud applications
+* SAML (Security Assertion Markup Language) is an open standard based on XML
+	* It allows to share security credentials that can be used for authentication and authorization
+	* It is a quite mature standard (from 2005)
+	* Its primary use is that of implementing SSO for web applications
+	* SAML is NOT well suited for mobile applications (es. to create an API gateway)
+* eduGAIN (Global Academic Interfederation Service) is a SAML2-based federation of service providers
+	* It enables transparent SSO for members of the research and education community
+	* In Italy any service that wants to join eduGAIN must connect to the Italian Federation Identity (IDEM)
+		* IDEM is managed by GARR
+* In Italy since 2013 SPID (Sistema Pubblico di Identità Digitale) was created as a SSO for citizens towards public institutions
+	* SPID uses SAML2
+	* There is a discussion about how SPID and eduGAIN/IDEM should interoperate, also because universities are public institutions and therefore should offfer their services through SPID
+* Multi-Factor Authentication (MFA, also called 2FA) access to a resource is granted only after multiple credentials have been presented
+	* It is a widespread practice used for increasing security
+	* A best practice is to use MFA whenever using a service connected to the internet (especially for services holding private data)
+	* MFA works by combining something that you know (password) with something that you have (an OTP, fingerprint, email address,...)

 # Cloud Automation